 The FAWIC remains committed to a safe and healthy work environment.
 We are concerned about the use of alcohol, illegal drugs, or controlled substances as it affects the workplace.
 Use of these substances, whether on or off the job, can adversely affect an employee's work performance, efficiency, safety and health.
 The use or possession of these substances on the job (including meals and rest periods) constitutes a potential danger to the welfare and safety of other employees, and exposes us to the risks of property loss or damage, or injury to others.
-The enactment of Proposition 64 in California permitting the recreational use of marijuana does not in any way alter our policies prohibiting drug and alcohol abuse, including FAWIC's prohibition of marijuana use.
+The enactment of Proposition 64 in California permitting the recreational use of marijuana does not in any way alter our policies prohibiting drug and alcohol abuse.